 With the Veepeak OBDCheck BLE, you’ll still get full support for all 5 OBD2 protocols.
-The biggest difference between the BLE and the BLE+ is which version of ELM327 it supports.
+The most significant difference between the BLE and the BLE+ is which version of ELM327 it supports.
 The Veepeak OBDCheck BLE isn’t as updated, only supporting v1.4.
-Similarly, the Vgate iCar Pro supports all OBD protocols, and supports ELM327 up through v2.1.
+Similarly, the Vgate iCar Pro supports all OBD protocols and supports ELM327 up through v2.1.

 5. Supported Vehicle Makes

-You can use the Veepeak OBDCheck BLE+ on any vehicle compliant with OBD2.
-This includes all cars made after 1996, with both gas and diesel engines.
+You can use the Veepeak OBDCheck BLE+ on any vehicle compliant with OBD2, including all cars made after 1996, with both gas and diesel engines.

 Both these adapters work especially well for BMWs, supporting BimmerCode’s full features.
-In addition, the Veepeak OBDCheck BLE+ and BLE can test hybrid and electric vehicles.
-Other apps, like Carista, give you this same customization power on Audis, Volkswagens, Toyotas, and more.
+Also, the Veepeak OBDCheck BLE+ and BLE can test hybrid and electric vehicles.
+Like Carista, other apps give you this same customization power on Audis, Volkswagens, Toyotas, and more.

 6. Software And Updates